hadyrashwan/user-management-api/README.md

 ## Screenshots

-Here are some screenshots demonstrating the working functionality of SFTP and RabbitMQ:
+Here are some screenshots demonstrating the working functionality of SFTP , RabbitMQ and MongoDB:

 ### SFTP